Skip to Main Content

 • Section 1.
 Preamble

 Faculty shall play an active and responsible role in the collegial governance of the academic units to which they are assigned.
-The work of the faculty of academic units shall include, but need not be limited to, development, presentation, and evaluation of curricula and academic programs; requirements for admission and graduation of students; academic freedom and responsibility; affirmative action and nondiscrimination; assignment and evaluation of teaching, research and service; leaves and sabbaticals; recruitment, evaluation, retention, tenure and promotion of faculty; recruitment, evaluation and recommendation on retention of academic administrators; assignment of courses and the development of course schedules: development of criteria for awarding merit pay and procedures for equitable allocation of Summer supplemental assignments; selection of instructional and library materials; preparation of budget requests and implementation of budget priorities; symbolic recognition of the achievements of faculty and students; fund raising; and other matters of professional concern.
+The work of the faculty of academic units shall include, but need not be limited to, development, presentation, and evaluation of curricula and academic programs; requirements for admission and graduation of students; academic freedom and responsibility; affirmative action and nondiscrimination; assignment and evaluation of teaching, research and service; leaves and sabbaticals; recruitment, evaluation, retention, tenure and promotion, and post-tenure review of faculty; recruitment, evaluation and recommendation on retention of academic administrators; assignment of courses and the development of course schedules development of criteria for awarding merit pay and procedures for equitable allocation of Summer supplemental assignments; selection of instructional and library materials; preparation of budget requests and implementation of budget priorities; symbolic recognition of the achievements of faculty and students; fund raising; and other matters of professional concern.

 • Section 2.
 Organization and Administration of Academic Units